legal resources necessary to hold negligent facilities accountable.

 Hickory Heights Health and Rehabilitation Center Abuse and Neglect Attorneys

 Are you concerned that caregivers providing your loved one services in a nursing facility do not meet professional standards of quality?
 Has your loved one become the victim of mistreatment, neglect or abuse at the hands of the caregivers, employees, visitors or other residents?
 If so, the nursing home might be in violation of federal and state statutes that require them to comply with established protocols.
-The Arkansas Nursing Home Law Center Attorneys have represented many victims and families in Pulaski County who suffered harm by those who are entrusted to provide them care.
-Let our legal team assist your family in obtaining monetary compensation to recover your damages and take action that seeks justice to hold those responsible for harm your loved one financially and legally accountable.Hickory Heights Health and Rehabilitation Center
+The Arkansas Nursing Home Law Center attorneys have represented many victims and families in Pulaski County who suffered harm by those who are entrusted to provide them care.
+Let our legal network assist your family in obtaining monetary compensation to recover your damages and take action that seeks justice to hold those responsible for harm your loved one financially and legally accountable.Hickory Heights Health and Rehabilitation Center

 This long-term care (LTC) home is a "for-profit" 120-certified bed center providing cares and services to residents of Little Rock and Pulaski County, Arkansas.
 The Medicare/Medicaid-particitpating facility is located at: